-- Look at how an HTTP POST works.
+• Look at how an HTTP POST works.
 We focused on the GET method above.
 POST is used to upload information to the server.
 You can study a POST by finding a simple web page with a form and tracing the form submission.
-However, do not study login forms as you want to observe an HTTP POST and not an encrypted HTTPS POST that is more typical when security is needed. - Study how web pages lead to a pattern of HTTP requests.
+However, do not study login forms as you want to observe an HTTP POST and not an encrypted HTTPS POST that is more typical when security is needed.

+- Study how web pages lead to a pattern of HTTP requests.
 Many popular web sites have relatively complex pages that require many HTTP requests to build.
-Moreover, these pages may continue to issue "asynchronous" HTTP requests once they appear to have loaded, to load interactive displays or prepare for the next page, etc. You will see this activity when you find HTTP requests that continue after a page is loaded. - Look at how HTTP GETs map to TCP connections.
+Moreover, these pages may continue to issue "asynchronous" HTTP requests once they appear to have loaded, to load interactive displays or prepare for the next page, etc. You will see this activity when you find HTTP requests that continue after a page is loaded. - Look at how HTTP GETs map to TCP connections once you have also done the TCP lab.
 With HTTP 1.1, the browser can make one TCP connection to a server and send multiple requests.
 Often after a single request the TCP connection will be kept open by the browser for a short while in case another request is coming.
-The number of concurrent connections and how long they are kept open depends on the browser, so you will discover how your browser behaves.
+The number of concurrent connections and how long they are kept open depends on the browser, so you will discover how your browser behaves. - Look at video streaming HTTP traffic.
+We have looked at web HTTP traffic, but other applications make HTTP requests too.
+It is common for streaming video clients embedded in browsers like Netflix to download content using a HTTP fetches of many small "chunks" of video.
+If you look at other applications, you may find that many of them use HTTP to shift about content, though often on a port different than port 80.